andrey-yantsen/plex-api.rs/CONTRIBUTING.md

 ## Writing tests

 I don't have much exprience with testing in Rust, so please write the tests the way you see fit.
 At the same time, I created a few macros to reduce the boilerplate amount:

 * `#[plex_api_test_helper::offline_test]`
 * `#[plex_api_test_helper::online_test_unclaimed_server]`
 * `#[plex_api_test_helper::online_test_claimed_server]`
 * `#[plex_api_test_helper::online_test]`

+I hope it's clear from their names when to use any of them.

 [rstest](http://docs.rs/rstest) is used under the hood for handling the tests — this way it's possible to use [fixtures](https://docs.rs/rstest/latest/rstest/attr.rstest.html#injecting-fixtures) and